dav009/awesome-fukuoka/README.md

 - [Hinata no Mori](https://www.hinatanomori.jp/) Onsen with a comfortable relaxation area including good internet and powerplugs.
 There are working station chairs.
 - [Mulberry House](http://mulberry.fun/) great vibe, lots of university students, powerplugs and good internet
 - [Taisho Coffee](https://www.facebook.com/TaishoCoffee/) great coffee, powerplugs and very good internet.
 Small space and a bit far in Itoshima.
+- Starbucks Coffee Tenjin Vioro: Go to the top floor of this building.
+Lots of powerplugs and good internet.
+A bit crowded, getting a spot might be difficult